hsab/GrowthNodes/README.md

 ### An Iterative Approach to Simulation of Organic Growth on Surfaces Using Displacement and Procedural Textures

+GrowthNodes is a Blender plugin for generative content creation and simulation of organic growth processes on polygonal surfaces.
+It is based on an iterative approach to simulation of organic growth on surfaces using displacement and procedural textures.

 ![Compilation](https://raw.githubusercontent.com/hsab/GrowthNodes/gifs/gifs/compil.gif)

 GrowthNodes is a Blender plugin for generative content creation and simulation of organic growth processes on polygonal surfaces.
 It can be utilized for both destructive and non-destructive content generation.
 Simulation is stored as a series of shapekeys which allows fine grain control over the baked data and enables easy transferring of blend files from one user to another.

  - [Video Overview](#video-overview)
  - [Background](#background)